EmmaSteinman/project3/src/userprog/lab2doc.md

 > B3: Describe your code for reading and writing user data from the
 > kernel.

+To read arguments to system calls off of the user stack, we simply check the address of the provided interrupt frame's stack pointer using our `check_address()` function (described below in the answer to B6).
+If that check does not kill the thread, then we dereference the stack pointer to get the value of the argument.
+If the argument is itself a pointer, we also check that address before continuing.
+We do this to determine which system call has been called in `syscall_handler`.
+We then use that value to enter a case in a switch statement, where we pop several values off the stack (how many depends on how many arguments the specific system call takes) and use `check_address()` to verify their validity.

+To pass the return value of a system call back to the user, we set the interrupt frame's `eax` register to the return value of the function that implements the system call we want.
+This is where the user program expects the return value to be.

+For a user program to be able to read and write to files, it needs to have previously opened a valid, existing file.
+Our `open` system call takes a string and uses `filesys_open()` to attempt to open this file; if that call fails, which happens if a file with specified file name doesn't exist or if the user program otherwise doesn't have access to it for some reason, then the file is NOT added to the thread's list of open threads, and `open` returns -1.
+This prevents a user program from reading or writing to a file that it has not opened or cannot open.

+If a user program calls the `read` system call, we need to put data from a file into a user-program-accessible buffer.
+The user provides a file descriptor `fd`, a `buffer` into which to write the data, and a `size` specifying the number of bytes to be read.
+An `fd` of 0 corresponds to STDIN, so if we get that as the file descriptor, we simply use the provided function `input_getc()` to read `size` characters from the keyboard into `buffer`.
+An `fd` of 1 corresponds to STDOUT, which can't be used in a `read` system call, so we return -1 if we are passed this file descriptor.
+Otherwise, the user is trying to access a file in the file system, so we search the current thread's list of open files until we find one with the same file descriptor as `fd`.
+If that file descriptor corresponds to a file that this thread currently has open, we call `file_read()`, which takes care of reading the correct number of bytes into `buffer`.
+If some part of this process fails - for example, if there is no file corresponding to `fd` in the thread's list of open files - we return -1.
+Otherwise, we return the number of bytes that were successfully read by `file_read()`.

+If the user program calls the `write` system call, then we need to put data from a user-provided buffer into a file.
+The user provides the same arguments as for the `read` system call, except this time `buffer` already contains data that needs to be written.
+We return -1 if the user specifies an `fd` of 0, since STDIN is not a valid thing to write to.
+If `fd` is 1, then we use `putbuf()` to write the specified number of bytes to the console.
+For all other `fd` values, the process is almost exactly the same as with the `read` system call, except that once we find the open file associated with `fd` for the current thread, we use `file_write()` to write the buffer to that file.
+Again, we return the number of bytes written to the file (which may be fewer than `size` if we reach the end of the file), or -1 if some part of the process failed.

 > B4: Suppose a system call causes a full page (4,096 bytes) of data
 > to be copied from user space into the kernel.
 What is the least
 > and the greatest possible number of inspections of the page table
 > (e.g. calls to pagedir_get_page()) that might result?
 What about
 > for a system call that only copies 2 bytes of data?
 Is there room
 > for improvement in these numbers, and how much?

+A system call causing a full page of data to be copied from user space to the kernel should only happen if the user passes a buffer that is the size of an entire page to the `write` system call.
+All system calls take at most three arguments, all of which are pointers to other values.
+In some system calls - `open`, `create`, `exec`, `read`, and `write` - they may be pointers to character pointers.
+We need to check the address of each of these character pointers.
+In `open`, `create`, and `exec`, the number of character pointers must be 14 or less, since the strings represent file names, which are limited in length.
+So, `read` and `write` are the only two system calls that could have a full page of data be passed in by the user, and only `write` would have a full page of user data be copied to the kernel.

+In the `write` system call, we check the address of `size` number of entries in the array of character pointers that makes up the `buffer` argument.
+Before we call `file_write()`, we run through a for loop for `size` iterations that calls `check_address()` to make sure that all of the data to be written to the file is valid.
+Each call to `check_address()` also contains a for loop that iterates 4 times to make sure that each byte in a given address is valid.
+So, if we had a buffer containing 4096 bytes to write to a file, we would have, at most, 4096*4 = 16384 calls to `pagedir_get_page()` if every single address turned out to be valid.
+This does not include calls to `check_address()` that also happen regardless, such as checking the system call ID the address of the pointer to the buffer.
+However, this number could be significantly lower - as low as 0, if the user passed a `NULL` pointer to the system call - if the very first address we checked was invalid.
+The situation in which all addresses are valid results in a lot of inspections of the page table, but it does not seem as though we can improve this number in our code, as we do need to make sure that every address that the user process tries to use with a system call is valid.

+If a system call were to copy 2 bytes of data from user space to kernel using `write`, we would call `pagedir_get_page()`, at most, 2 * 4 = 8 times just to check the addresses of those bytes.
+Again, if the very first address we checked was invalid, we may not need any calls to find out.
+There is again not an apparent way to improve these numbers, since we need to check the address of each byte to be copied.

 > B5: Briefly describe your implementation of the "wait" system call
 > and how it interacts with process termination.